Slow Cooker Pork Verde

 Instructions

-• Season the pork pieces on all sides with cumin, garlic powder, salt and pepper to taste.
-Then dust all sides with a thin layer of flour.
+• Season pork pieces on all sides with cumin, garlic powder, salt and pepper to taste, then dust all sides with a thin layer of flour.

 • Heat a large skillet to medium high heat and add olive oil.
 Sear meat on all sides until it forms a deep golden crust.
 This will take about 2-3 minutes per side.
 Place browned pork in the bottom of a 6 Qt or larger slow cooker.

 • With the skillet still on medium high heat add sliced onions.
 Cook just until softened and lightly browned, about 3-4 minutes.
 Add garlic slices and cook until fragrant, about 30 seconds.
-Stir in wine or chicken stock, 1/2 tsp cumin, and 1/2 tsp dried oregano.
+Stir in wine or chicken stock, ½ teaspoon cumin, and ½ teaspoon dried oregano.
 Scrap the bits from the bottom of the pan and cook another 2 minutes.

 • Pour the onion mixture over the top of the pork, then add the jar of salsa Verde.
 Cover and cook on low for 6-7 hours, or high for 4-5.
 Meat should easily break apart.